kausiksivakumar/safe_reinforcement_learning/ReadMe_for_Project_Submission.md

 ### ESE650 Final Project Repository
 This repository contains the code/results corresponding to our ESE650 Final Project on Safe Reinforcement Learning.

-Different branches of the repository contains code/results as indicated below:
+Different branches of the repository contain code/results as indicated below:
 1. Baseline Plots from running TRPO, PPO, Lagrangian-TRPO, Lagrangian-PPO and CPO (adapted from safety-starter agents repo)(available on all branches)
-2. CAP adaption for safety-gym environment (CAP_original)
+2. CAP adaption for safety-gym environment (branch: CAP_original)
-3. Our implemnetation of CAP-PG(very Slow) (CAP_CCEM)
+3. Our implemnetation of CAP-PG(very Slow) (branch: CAP_CCEM)
-4. Our implemnetation of CAP-PG(Faster) (CAP_CCEM_FAST)
+4. Our implemnetation of CAP-PG(Faster) (branch: CAP_CCEM_FAST)

 ## Maintainers
 For all questions and issues please reach to Swati Gupta(gswati@upenn), Jasleen Dhanoa(jkdhanoa@upenn) and Kausik Sivakumar(kausik@upenn).